G75 Lanzhou–Haikou Expressway: Sichuan

 The expressway is under construction from the Gansu border to Nanchong, and complete from Nanchong to the Chongqing border.

 Chongqing

 The expressway is complete in Chongqing.

 Guizhou

 The expressway is complete in Guizhou.
 The portion of it connecting Guiyang and Zunyi is referred to as the Kaima Expressway.

 Guangxi

 The expressway is under construction from the Guizhou border to Du'an Yao Autonomous County, and complete from Du'an to the Guangdong border.

 Guangdong

 The expressway is complete from the Guangxi border to Zhanjiang.
 At Zhanjiang, the expressway is under construction as the fixed bridge link from Guangdong to Hainan is still under construction.

 Hainan

 When completed, the southern terminus of the expressway will be in Haikou, Hainan.
 Hainan is an island and currently not connected to the rest of Mainland China by a fixed road link.
 A bridge is being built over the Qiongzhou Strait, separating Guangdong from Hainan and will carry the Lanzhou–Haikou Expressway to Hainan.

+As of December 2022, only the collinear section with G15, within Haikou city, is opened for service.